hydro-project/hydroflow/book/example-1.md

 ```
 Which consumes each element, printing it out as they arrive.

+For now, all we need to know is that every Hydroflow subgraph starts as _pull_,
+then becomes _push_ after we call `.pull_to_push()`.
+Some operators can only be
+used in the pull side, some can only be used in the push side, and some can be
-The reason behind having separate pull and push-based operators is explained
+used in either.
+The reason behind having separate pull and push-based operators
-in the [Architecture](./architecture.html#compiled-layer) section.
-For now,
+is explained in the [Architecture](./architecture.html#compiled-layer) section.
-all we need to know is that every Hydroflow subgraph must have a call to
-`.pull_to_push()`.

 Note that these chained method operators do not run any immediate
 computations.
 Instead they provide a blueprint of what the Hydroflow graph